Superannuation rules for over 55s is important because it signifies the first superannuation preservation age.

-Many superannuation rules become relevant for people over age 55 as this was the earliest age that you became eligible to access your superannuation.
+Many superannuation rules become relevant for people over age 55, as this is the earliest age that you became eligible to access your super.

-The Preservation age increases for those born after 1 July 1960, as follows:
+The Preservation age increases from 55 for those born after 1 July 1960, as follows:

 |Date of Birth||Preservation Age|